Extreme-value statistics of curl-of-vorticity precursor peaks in perturbed Taylor-Green vortex turbulence: Discussion

 \subsection{A discrete state variable: why conditioning on $K_{\max}$ is informative}

 A salient empirical feature is that $\Kmax=\max_t k_{\mathrm{peak}}(t)$ takes only a small number of discrete values at the present resolution.
 For the $N_s=1000$ reference ensemble, the distribution is dominated by $\Kmax=34$ (875 runs, $87.5\%$), with secondary branches at $\Kmax=36$ (83 runs, $8.3\%$), $\Kmax=33$ (38 runs, $3.8\%$), and a very small remainder at $\Kmax=31$ (4 runs); see Fig.~\ref{fig:fig2}(b).
 This discreteness is not a drawback; it is a \emph{diagnostic}: it partitions the ensemble into distinct regimes with markedly different failure rates.
 In particular, Fig.~\ref{fig:fig2}(a) shows that the lag probability $\mathbb{P}(\Delta t_{\eps,k}< -0.1)$ is smallest in the dominant $\Kmax=34$ regime, while it is substantially elevated in the $\Kmax=36$ branch and is also non-negligible in the $\Kmax=33$ branch.
 This structure is difficult to infer from unconditional summary statistics alone.
 From a modeling viewpoint, the results therefore favor a \emph{mixture} (or stratified) interpretation: the ensemble is better described as a superposition of sub-populations indexed by a discrete spectral state variable $\Kmax$.
 A practical implication follows.
 If a measurement protocol (or online diagnostic) can determine whether a realization is evolving toward a higher-$\Kmax$ branch, then the inferred ``risk'' of precursor failure can be updated in a regime-aware manner.
 In this sense, $\Kmax$ acts as a compact ``state label'' that carries predictive information beyond the instantaneous lead time itself.
+The discrete $K_{\max}$ branches observed here should be interpreted as conditional on the Taylor--Green geometry, the shell-averaged spectral diagnostic, the adopted resolution, and the perturbation ensemble.
+They are not claimed to be universal turbulence states.
+The result instead shows that, even within a fixed canonical flow, precursor reliability is not described by a single unconditional probability but is organized by discrete spectral-state labels.